You Can Generate It Again: Data-to-Text Generation with Verification and Correction Prompting: Related Works and Comparative Analysis

-In data-to-text generation task, the slot error problem has been a persistent challenge.
-Several methods have been developed to address this issue, each with its unique advantages and limitations.
-The related work on this subject can be expanded and elaborated as follows.

-Copy Mechanism: Researchers have proposed the use of a copy mechanism to mitigate slot errors \cite{rebuffel2019hierarchical, puduppully2019data}.
-This mechanism enables the model to directly copy words from the input when generating the output.
-Although it effectively reduces slot errors, it may inadvertently introduce addition errors \cite{yin-wan-2022-seq2seq}.

-Template-based Methods: \citep{kale2020template} and \citep{mehta-etal-2022-improving} suggest using templates for data generation to address the slot error problem.
-By leveraging predefined sentence structures, these methods exhibit reduced slot errors and enhanced zero-shot and few-shot generalization capabilities.
-However, their reliance on fixed templates limits their flexibility, leading to lower performance in fully trained in-domain settings.

-Plan-based Generation: Another approach to reducing slot errors involves planning the output structure before generating sentences \cite{xu-etal-2021-agggen, su2021plan, kasner-dusek-2022-neural}.
-While this method effectively minimizes slot errors, it suffers from reduced in text fluency due to its inherent inflexibility.
-Its primary contribution lies in improving generalization in unseen domains.

-Semantically Attention-Guided Decoding \cite{juraska-walker-2021-attention} manually identifies 3 attention patterns related to slot errors.
-During test time, these patterns are automatically detected and used to adjust the beam search results by multiplying the beam search probability with a hyperparameter associated with each pattern.
-This approach partially reduce SER, according to \hyperref[sec:performance comparison] section, because it has trouble reducing certain types of slot errors, such as boolean ones.
-This limitation arises from the challenges humans encounter when trying to discern the attention patterns associated with these specific errors.
-Furthermore, the attention pattern detection process is time-consuming, thereby reducing the overall efficiency of the system.
+In data-to-text generation tasks, slot error, the omission of essential keywords, is a significant and frequent issue, as identified by \citep{yin-wan-2022-seq2seq}.
+To address this, various strategies have been developed:

+1. Strict Generation Processes: Methods such as copy mechanisms \citep{rebuffel2019hierarchical, puduppully2019data}, template-based generation \citep{kale2020template, mehta-etal-2022-improving}, and plan-then-generate approaches \citep{xu-etal-2021-agggen, su2021plan, kasner-dusek-2022-neural} ensure the inclusion of all keywords.
+These methods enforce a model's generation to strictly adhere to the input structure.
+While effective in minimizing slot errors, these methods can lead to less fluent text due to their rigidity.

+2. Post-editing Approaches: \citep{jolly2022search} search for missing keywords and find the best position to insert the phrase containing these keywords.
+They only conducted experiments in a few-shot setting. \citep{balachandran-etal-2022-correcting} adversarially train an error correction network to correct factual errors in summarizing tasks.
+The error correction training dataset is constructed by replacing correct factual words with incorrect ones.
+In data-to-text generation, missing even one keyword can disrupt the entire sentence, thus this method cannot be directly applied to data-to-text generation.

-By adding dynamic memory module to the attention-based network, DM-NLG \citep{seifossadat2023improving} can store the previous generated words thus better guide the generation to include key information.
-They significantly reduce SER while further improve the text generation quality using postprocessing network.
+3. Attention Behavior Guidance: \citep{juraska-walker-2021-attention} manually identified three attention patterns associated with semantic errors.
+They created a script to automatically adjust the beam search scores according to these three attention patterns during inference.
+By adding a dynamic memory module to the attention-based network, DM-NLG \citep{seifossadat2023improving} can store previously generated words, thus better guiding the generation process to include key information.